 If you are interested in participating in this project by photographing your own cervix, please email us and we will send you complete instructions.

 Beautiful Cervix Project’s vision is to document a variety of cervices.
-We are happy to work with anyone wishing to participate, but are currently especially seeking women who:
+We are currently especially seeking people who:

 - Are pregnant

 - Are willing to endure a speculum exam during labor (to view a dilating cervix)

 - Have given birth and want to document an entire cycle